 §15210.1.
 Adjustments in the Amount of Security Deposit.

-(a) The amount of the security deposit shall be reviewed by the Manager at least annually following receipt of the private Self-Insurer's Annual Report.
+(a) Any amount of the security deposit required pursuant to Labor Code Section 3701 shall be reviewed by the Manager at least annually following receipt of the private Self-Insurer's Annual Report.

-(b) The private self insurer shall post any increase in security deposit indicated in the deposit calculations contained in the Self-Insurer's Annual Report .
-The deposit shall cover both prior known liabilities; and plus "minus" or "less" an advance deposit for the current year liabilities based on an average estimated future liability of claims for the past 5 years; plus specific as reported on the current year annual report.
-This increase is due no later than May 1 each year.
+(b) The private self insurer shall post any annual increase in security deposit required by Labor Code Section 3701 indicated in the deposit calculations contained in the Self-Insurer's Annual Report or as determined by the Manager due to an audit, change in the self-insured employer's program or change in deposit rate.
+The deposit shall cover both prior known liabilities; plus an advance deposit for the current year liabilities based on an average estimated future liability of claims for the past 5 years; minus credit for liabilities above the retention level of specific excess workers' compensation insurance policies as reported on the current year annual report.
+This deposit posting is due no later than May 1 each year.

 (c) At the request of any private self insurer for a reduction or where a decrease in security deposit is indicated in the deposit calculations on the annual report, no reduction of security deposit already posted shall be made without prior written authorization of the Manager.
 Self Insurance Plans shall review each certificate holder's annual report and the certificate holder's file to determine the extent to which a decrease in deposit, if any, may be authorized.

-(d) For good cause, the Manager shall require the private self insurer to post and maintain additional security deposit or adjust the deposit rate for a specific private self insurer above the statutory minimum deposit set forth in Labor Code Sections 3701, and 3701.7, Good cause includes, but is not limited to, understated future liability of claims on the Self-Insurer's Annual Report; a pattern of understated liabilities in claim files audited in an audit; failure to report all claims; poor administration of claims or payment of benefits due injured workers found in the audit results of the Office of Benefits Audits and Enforcement in the Division of Workers' Compensation or audits by Self Insurance Plans; lack of an effective safety and health program as indicated by final citations issued by the Division of Occupational Safety and Health showing repeat or willful violation of safety and health regulations; impairment of financial condition of the self insurer; the result of evaluation of an application to self-insure; or to cover a period of unlawful self insurance.;
+(d) For good cause, the Manager shall require the private self insurer to post and maintain additional security deposit or adjust the deposit rate for a specific private self insurer above the statutory minimum deposit set forth in Labor Code Sections 3701, 3701.7, and 3701.8.
+Good cause includes, but is not limited to, understated future liability of claims on the Self-Insurer's Annual Report; a pattern of understated liabilities in claim files audited in an audit; failure to report all claims; poor administration of claims or payment of benefits due injured workers found in the audit results of the Office of Benefits Audits and Enforcement in the Division of Workers' Compensation or audits by Self Insurance Plans; lack of an effective safety and health program as indicated by final citations issued by the Division of Occupational Safety and Health showing repeat or willful violation of safety and health regulations; impairment of financial condition of the self insurer; the result of evaluation of an application to self-insure; or to cover a period of unlawful self insurance.; or being required to post security deposit in whole or part pursuant to Section 3701.8 of the Labor Code and Article 3.1 (commencing with Section 15220) of this subchapter 2.

-(e) Whenever the Manager determines that a deposit increase is required to be posted by a self insurer, the Manager shall send written notice to the self insurer pursuant to Labor Code Section 3701(b) and (g) of the amount of deposit due in order to create a perfected security interest for the Self Insurer's Security Fund.
+(e) Whenever the Manager determines that a deposit increase is required to be posted by a self insurer, the Manager shall send written notice to the self insurer pursuant to Labor Code Section 3701(b) and (j) of the amount of deposit due in order to create a perfected security interest for the Self Insurer's Security Fund.

-,
+(f) Any increase in a required self insurer’s security deposit due to understated liabilities on the private employer's Self Insurer's Annual Report, shall be reported to the Security Fund.
+The Security Fund shall be authorized to adjust the deposit assessment for the alternative composite deposit.

-NOTE: Authority cited: Sections 54, 55, and 3702.10, Labor Code.
-Reference: Sections 59, 3700, 3701, 3701.5, 3701.7, , 3702, 3702.3, 3702.6, 3702.10, 3740, 3741, 3742, 6319(f), 6401.7, Labor Code.
+NOTE: Authority cited: Sections 54, 55, 3701.8,and 3702.10, Labor Code.
+Reference: Sections 59, 3700, 3701, 3701.5, 3701.7, 3701.8, 3702, 3702.3, 3702.6, 3702.10, 3740, 3741, 3742, 6319(f), 6401.7, Labor Code.